Medical Policy: 02.04.44

 Although results of these studies support the concept of clinical genetic tests, they do not represent direct evidence of their clinical validity or utility.

-Common single nucleotide polymorphisms (SNPs) have been shown in primary studies and meta-analyses to be significantly associated with breast cancer risk; some SNPs convey slightly elevated risk compared with the general population risk.
-Estimates of breast cancer risk, based on SNPs derived from large GWAS and/or from SNPs in other genes known to be associated with breast cancer, are available as a laboratory-developed test service.
+Common single nucleotide variants (SNVs) have been shown in primary studies and meta-analyses to be significantly associated with breast cancer risk; some SNVs convey slightly elevated risk compared with the general population risk.
+Estimates of breast cancer risk, based on SNVs derived from large GWAS and/or from SNVs in other genes known to be associated with breast cancer, are available as a laboratory-developed test service.
 The literature on these associations is growing, although information about the risk models is proprietary.
 Available data suggest that BREVAGenplus may add predictive accuracy to the Gail model.
 However, the degree of improved risk prediction may be modest, and clinical implications are unclear.
+SNV panel tests have few data to support conclusions about their clinical validity.
 Independent determination of clinical validity in an intended-use population has not been performed.
-Use of such risk panels for individual patient care or population screening programs is premature because (1) performance of these panels in the intended-use populations is uncertain, and (2) most genetic breast cancer risk has yet to be explained by undiscovered gene variants and SNPs.
+Use of such risk panels for individual patient care or population screening programs is premature because (1) performance of these panels in the intended-use populations is uncertain, and (2) most genetic breast cancer risk has yet to be explained by undiscovered gene variants and SNVs.

 In 2011, Bloss et. al. reported on the psychological, behavioral, and clinical effects of risk scanning in 3639 patients followed for a short time (mean, 5.6 months).
 These investigators evaluated anxiety, intake of dietary fat, and exercise based on information from genomic testing.
 There were no significant changes before and after testing and no increase in the number of screening tests obtained in enrolled patients.
 Although more than half of patients participating in the study indicated an intent to undergo screening in the future, during the study itself, no actual increase was observed.